pmav99/multifutures/README.md

 ## License

-`my-scripts` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`multifutures` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.